MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 * When the app is cached, the memory (working set) usage must not exceed 225 MB.
 * If the user doesn't return to the app within 20 minutes, the app is removed from the cache.
 * The maximum time for Teams to receive the `readyToUnload` signal from the app is 30 seconds.
-* The grace period to get memory usage down after the app is cached is 1 minute.
+* The grace period to get memory usage down after the app is cached is one minute.
 * App caching is disabled if the system memory is less than 4 GB or the available free memory is less than 1 GB (512 MB on Mac).
 * Side panel is the only supported FrameContext for app caching in meetings.
 * When the app is cached, CPU usage must not exceed 5%.